sara-sabr/ITStrategy/TeamMandate/RemyProposal.md

 - Leverage Government of Canada and ESDC programs to evaluate new technologies, their applicability to ESDC's mandate, and the changes required to adopt them (including policy and legal changes),
 - Engage with ESDC stakeholders (internal and external to ESDC) to address impediments to change and guide the enterprise response to disruptions brought from the IT strategies, and
 - Use ESDC's influence at the federal level to collaborate and lead other federal government departments towards the Government of Canada's digital vision of being a fully digitally enabled government

+### Effects of strategies
+Strategies are set of initiatives and actions that the organization will commit to.
+Strategies frame decision making and therefore guide choices the organization will be making for the next three to five years.

+Committing to strategies will require organizations to say "yes" to certain investements and "no" to others.

+For strategies to be effective the [following approach](../ReferenceMaterials/ApproachToStrategy.md) to producing one is being recommended.

 ## Team Charter
 The Team charter provides clarity on the purpose and scope of the IT Strategy team for all stakeholders.
 To keep things simpler, the [proposed charter is drafted here](RemyProposal_TeamCharter.md).